script

 GA Position Examples

-Graduate Assistant positions are typically two year experiences.
-Available position are posted on Drury’s Human Resources page – see Staff Positions.
+Graduate Assistant positions are typically two-year experiences.
+Available positions are posted on Drury’s Human Resources page – see Graduate Assistant Openings

 Examples of an Administrative Graduate Assistant Position: